 ALL players must sign a waiver.
 You must be 9 years of age or older to play at our facility.
+We encourage all players to be 12 years of age or older for special events.
 Anyone under the age of 18 must have a waiver endorsed by a Parent or legal guardian.
 All waivers must be done through our online waiver system.
 No paper waivers.

 Goggles must be worn at all times when on the playing fields, target range, chronograph area and anywhere posted.
 All “Goggles On” areas are identified by “Goggles On” signs.
 While in these areas, APPROVED EYE PROTECTION (designed for paintball) MUST BE WORN BY ALL PERSONS AT ALL TIMES.

 All players are required to have official paintball barrel covers on their markers.
 A device specifically designed for blocking the ball if the marker is accidentally fired, at all times other than while in game areas, target range, or at the chronograph area.
 This includes driving on and off of the property.
 Barrel plugs are not acceptable.

 Vintage Paintball is a FPO, “Field Paint Only” facility.
 Paintballs must be purchased on site.
 Players are NOT allowed to bring their own paint.
 Anyone caught using outside paint will be asked to leave without refund and banned from the facility for one year!
 No exceptions!

 Smoke & Paint Grenades